mechahuman/Swimming-Website/docs/index.md

 ## Credits

-Design and animation concepts are inspired by the YouTube tutorial _"How To Make Website Using HTML & CSS"_ by **Sheryians Coding School**.
+Design and animation concepts are inspired by the [YouTube tutorial](https://www.youtube.com/watch?v=xG1_vbVPUUs) by **Sheryians Coding School**.
 Elements such as the animated cursor and scroll-triggered transitions have been adapted and enhanced from the original tutorial.

 ---